- Intro to Video

 Most computers, laptops and tablets manufactured 2011 and later have the necessary bandwidth to handle video.
 Additionally, newer laptops and tablets typically have both cameras and microphones built in.
 Some desktop computers - especially older ones - will require you to purchase an external camera and microphone.
 When this is necessary, you can often buy one device that has both a camera and a built-in mic.
 Using smart phones for video sessions with clients is not recommended but it is possible.

 SecureVideo has some very good support articles about the equipment needed for running video chats.
-You can access this information on this page, then click the gray bar titled "Equipment Needed".
+You can access this information on this page, then click the gold bar titled "Equipment Needed".
 However, since PSYBooks video runs on the Zoom platform, stay away from articles that pertain to the VSee platform, since those articles won't apply to your PSYBooks Video.

 As mentioned above, the software that runs PSYBooks video is based on the Zoom video platform.
 This means that before you can actually have a video session, you have to have Zoom installed on your computer or other device.
 However, the emails sent by SecureVideo both to you and the other session participant(s) about a scheduled session provide easy-to-follow instructions and links for installing Zoom.
 Also, you only have to install Zoom once per device so once you've downloaded and installed it, you won't need to do it again unless you use more than one device for your video chats.

 SecureVideo has detailed installation instructions for installing Zoom using a variety of operating systems and browsers.
-You can access this information here, then click the gray bar titled "Installation Instructions".
+You can access this information here, then click the gold bar titled "Installation Instructions".
 SecureVideo uses both the Zoom and the VSee platforms, so make sure you're only reading the articles about Zoom since that's the platform PSYBooks Video uses.